 Relic, by Fantasy Flight Games, is a re-theme and reworking of the Talisman game system.
 Relic is set in Games Workshop's Warhammer 40000 universe and tasks players with exploring the Antian Sector in order to gain power, obtain one or more of the titular Relics, and be the first to complete the objective outlined by the chosen Scenario.

-Being built on the Talisman system means that Relic sits smack dab in the middle of the 'love it or hate it' realm of board games, although it does change the formula up in a number of fun and thematic ways.
-Relic uses the bog standard roll to move mechanic, although there are quite a few ways for players to alter their movement to get to where they want to go rather than spending turn after turn moving everywhere but where they want to go.
+Being built on the Talisman system means that Relic sits smack dab in the middle of the 'love it or hate it the realm of board games, although it does change the formula up in a number of fun and thematic ways.
+Relic uses the bog standard roll-to-move mechanic, although there are quite a few ways for players to alter their movement to get to where they want to go rather than spending turn after turn moving everywhere but where they want to go.